-Hypothesis: I predict that in the test tubes with transition metals in will all stay the same with some small bubbles.
-However the test-tubes with metals in them i predict that many bubbles will be formed and the metals will be corroded.
+Hypothesis: I Predict That in the test tubes with transition metals in will all stay the same with some small bubbles.
+However the test-tubes with metals in Them in predictable That many bubbles will be formed and the metals will be corroded.

 Mg + HCl MgHCl

 Fe + HCl FeHCl

 Mg, Zn, Fe, Sn and Cu

 Spep one: Take small pieces of the Following metals: Magnesium, Zinc, Iron, Tin and Copper.

 Step two: Clean all the metals with sandpaper.
 Be careful to only upset a little bit with the sandpaper.

 Step three: Put a piece of the different metals in seperate test-tubes.

 Step four: Pour enough Hydrochloric acid in the test tubs to cover the metals.

 Step four: Observe your results, document Them in a table and try to rate the process from 1 to 5 depending on how violent the reaction is.